What are the right Canon DSLR accessories for you? That's what this web site is all about, the best camera and lens accessories for Canon DSLRs.

 I don't buy genuine Canon branded batteries anymore.
 The substitutes are just as reliable and so much more affordable.

+You can also double your battery capacity with one of the Canon Battery Grips or a cheaper Non-canon battery grip substitute.
 Another interesting accessory for your Canon DSLR is an A/C adapter.
 You can power your camera without using your battery by connectin your camera to household current using the right device.

 Accessories for your DSLR lens include lens caps, lens hoods, filters, and extension tubes.